Trade show brand kit copy page link

 • No:Do not distort or recolor key visuals

-Photography plays a supporting role within the trade show system.
-It should complement key visuals — never replace or blend with them — and help bring real-world context, human connection, and operational credibility to our storytelling.
+Photography should always partner with key visuals and help bring real-world context, human connection, and operational credibility to our storytelling.

 Usage guide: